Octavius-Dante/Tetra-Proxima/CAPM-DAY-9/Readme.md

 </br>
 </br>

-- [x] Destiantion service - to read the destiantion from SAP BTP at runtime for the purpose of connection
+- [x] Destination service - to read the destination from SAP BTP at runtime for the purpose of connection
 - [x] Connectivity service - once the destination is read, it will use connectivity service to connect to our OData service
 - [x] HTML5 Deployer - this will be used to deploy our app to HTML5 repository
 - [x] HTML5 Repo Runtime - Will load the Fiori app when requested at runtime
-- [x] Fiori launchpad service - which displays Fiori apps as a tile (a central place for all fiori apps to appear as a tile)
+- [x] Fiori launchpad service - which displays Fiori apps as a tile (a central place for all Fiori apps to appear as a tile)
-</br> (we cant provide end user with a link af every fiori app developed in business thats why this launchpad service is there)
+</br> (we cant provide end user with a link a every Fiori app developed in business that's why this launchpad service is there)
 </br>
 </br>

 **Best place to learn fiori and access samples** : [sapui5.hana.ondemand.com](https://sapui5.hana.ondemand.com/#/)

-- [x] To make our Fiori app to interact with central fiori launchpad service we need to check few settings in manifest.json file
+- [x] To make our Fiori app to interact with central Fiori launchpad service we need to check few settings in manifest.json file
          1. sap.cloud - this allows the app to be exposed to public access
          2. Cross Navigation : 'crossNavigation' - this allows the app to be navigated between launchpad service and repository